ala-garbaa-pro/dockerize-symfony-application/readme.md

 $ docker-compose up --build
 ```

-Hurry!! now visit your Symfony application on the following URL: http://symfony.dev:8080
+:+1: All done!! now visit your Symfony application location on the following URL: http://symfony.dev:81